hyoshida1106/gview-site/content/en/docs/1_SetUp/1_environment/_index.md

 title: "Development Environment"
 draft: false
 weight: 1
-description:
+description: >
-    Install the IDE, IntelliJ/IDEA, as the development environment.
+  Describes the procedure to install IDE(IntelliJ/IDEA) as the development environment.
 ---

 For the development of *gview*, I decided to use [Kotlin](https://kotlinlang.org/) as the programming language.